Which Switch is which? How to choose between Switch Lite and New Switch

 Switch Lite is for handheld/budget gaming, and feels better to hold

-In short: The upcoming Switch Lite, at $200, costs less but only works as a handheld game system.
+In short: The upcoming Switch Lite, at $200 (£200, AU$300), costs less but only works as a handheld game system.
 You're saving $100, more or less.
 But the $300 original Switch can also connect to a TV with an included dock, and its controllers are detachable.
 You're losing those features on the Lite.

 The Lite is smaller, and easier to carry.
 It feels more like a variation on Nintendo's other handheld game systems, such as the Nintendo 3DS or 2DS or Sony's departed PlayStation Vita.